false-schemers/siof/README.md

-# SIOF (Scheme In One File) - A Truly Minimal Scheme System
+# SIOF (Scheme In One File) - A Minimal R5RS Scheme System

 SIOF is a portable interpreter for a subset of the Scheme programming language.
 It can be built from a single C source file [siof.c](https://raw.githubusercontent.com/false-schemers/siof/master/siof.c);